baneteasnow/baneteasnow.github.io/_pages/now.md

 format2: reading as a book
 pageread2: 103
 # 3
-booktitle3: "The Elements of Choice"
+booktitle3: "Dirty Work"
-bookyear3: 2025
+bookyear3: 2023
-author3: "Eric J. Johnson"
+author3: "Eyal Press"
-sayfa3: 392
+sayfa3: 328
 format3: reading as a book
-pageread3: 392
+pageread3: 1
 # 4
-booktitle4: "The Signal and the Noise"
+booktitle4: "All the Lonely People"
-bookyear4: 2018
+bookyear4: 2026
-author4: "Nate Silver"
+author4: "Sam Carr"
-sayfa4: 576
+sayfa4: 269
 format4: reading as a book
-pageread4: 576
-# 5
-booktitle5: "Dirty Work"
-bookyear5: 2023
-author5: "Eyal Press"
-sayfa5: 328
-format5: reading as a book
-pageread5: 1
-# 6
-booktitle6: "All the Lonely People"
-bookyear6: 2026
-author6: "Sam Carr"
-sayfa6: 269
-format6: reading as a book
 pageread6: 1
 ---